FirasLatrech/todoList/README.md

  ### Comments

-    Use comment only to explain some decision, ....
+    - Use comment only to explain some decision, architecture that cannot be explained in code
+    - For information (to be refactored, ...)

 ### Code Standards Guidelines